 They require you to deposit at least $10 to open a basic checking / savings account.
 Phone number for Credit Union at UH: 996-3059, AOB: 413-2431 & CCC: 355-0590.

-There are several orientations held by the department, graduate college, and university.
-However, there are some that are mandatory and some that are recommended.
-See below for more information on these.
-The next CS department orientation is a mandatory orientation, at 10 am on Friday, August 18, 2017 (Room TBA).
+There are several orientations held by the department, graduate college and university.
+Some are mandatory and some are recommended.
+The CS department orientation is a mandatory orientation, on Friday, August 24, 2018 (Time & Location TBA).

 For students starting in the Spring, the only one available will be the orientation held by Office of International Services.
 We encourage Spring admits to attend the department orientation in Fall.

-This mandatory new student orienation is held only once a year before the start of the Fall semester.
-For students who started in Spring 2017, you should attend the Fall 2017 orientation.
+This mandatory new student orientation is held only once a year before the start of the Fall semester.
+For students who started in Spring 2018, you should attend the Fall 2018 orientation.

 This is conducted by UIC's 'International Teaching Assistant Program', information will be updated on the ITA website.
 There are two parts to the orientation: International TAs and New TAs.
 It is MANDATORY for all new International TA’s and new TAs of the Computer Science department to attend.

-For all 'New International Students' OIS (Office of International Services) has a mandatory 'New International Student Orientation' on Thursday, January 5th.
-Sign up on OIS site (ois.uic.edu).
-Fee of $99 is charged to your student account.
-Their activities and website is a good source of information for international students.
+For all 'New International Students' OIS (Office of International Services) has a mandatory 'New International Student Orientation'.
+Sign up and list of activites can be found on their website (ois.uic.edu).
+An orientation fee is charged to your student account.